euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 - Memoization can be applied to training
 - It works with deep learning architectures (input for RNNs)

+### Distributional Hyphotesis

+> Words that happen in the same context tend to have the same meanings.

+According to the course, this might be the reason why arit

 ### Deep Learning cases